Zenshin Wellness

 6. Can you mainly massage my neck, shoulders and/or lower back?

 I aim to balance your entire body through my bodywork, which means I do not focus solely on your neck, shoulders, and/or lower back as I would like to work on areas of your body that are affecting your symptom(s).
-Please see other practitioners if you would like a massage just directly on your symptom(s).
+Please see other practitioners if you would like a massage just on your symptom(s).

 7. Should I bring X-rays, scans, or medical reports with me?